alimoradimllm/PostgreSQL-Partitioning-for-Zabbix-events-Table/README.md

 - Always test on a staging environment before production.
 - Keep the `events_old` table until the migration is verified.
 - Dropping and re-adding foreign keys is **mandatory** to ensure child tables reference the new partitioned `events`.
-- Adjust `PGPASSWORD` handling for your security policies.
+- Adjust `PGPASSWORD` handling to fit your security policies.

 ---